arnavgarg123/COMP90024-ClusterAndCloudComputing-Assignment2/Webapp/README.md

 ## Running on localhost
 - System uses an ip.txt file to read in the ip of master couch db instance.
 - Create an ip.txt file with appropriate ip inside flask_app directory.
+- Comment out proxy environment variables from dockerfile of nginx and flask_app.

 ## Setup
 - Make sure you have python-3 installed on your system